-If our shareholders approve this proposal, the A&R LTIP will become effective as of the date of the Meeting.
-Unless earlier terminated by action of the Board, the A&R LTIP will terminate on the tenth anniversary of the Meeting.
+Unless earlier terminated by action of the Board, the A&R LTIP will terminate on May 30, 2033.
 Awards granted before the termination date of the A&R LTIP will continue to be effective according to their terms and conditions.